cucumber-ltd/eu/README.md

 ### Cache entry expiry time

 Every time a response is cached, it is cached with an expiry time.
 This is a timestamp indicating how long the cache entry is valid for.
+(This is not the same as TTL - Time to Live.
+See next section).

 When Eu finds an entry in the cache it will consult this timestamp to decide whether the entry is still valid - i.e. is the expiry time in the future.